-During 2018, we paid our non-employee directors cash compensation consisting of (i) \$50,000 per person per year, (ii) an additional \$20,000 per year for the Chairman of the Audit Committee, (iii) an additional \$9,000 per year for each Audit Committee member (excluding the Chairman), (iv) an additional \$20,000 per year for the Chairman), (iv) an additional \$20,000 per year for the Chairman), (vi) an additional \$10,000 per year for the Chairman of the Nominating and Corporate Governance Committee, (vi) an additional \$5,000 per year for each Nominating and Corporate Governance Committee, (vii) an additional \$5,000 per year for the Lead Director (ix) an additional \$10,000 per year for the Chairman of the Mergers and Acquisitions Committee, (x) an additional \$5,000 per year for each Mergers and Acquisitions Committee member (excluding the Chairman), (viii) an additional \$20,000 per year for each Mergers and Acquisitions Committee member (excluding the Chairman), (viii) an additional \$2,000 per year for the Chairman of the Mergers and Acquisitions Committee, (x) an additional \$2,000 per year for each Mergers and Acquisitions Committee member (excluding the Chairman) and (xi) an additional \$20,000 per year for the Chairman of the Board.
+During 2018, we paid our non-employee directors cash compensation consisting of (i) \$50,000 per person per year, (ii) an additional \$20,000 per year for the Chairman of the Audit Committee, (iii) an additional \$9,000 per year for each Audit Committee member (excluding the Chairman), (iv) an additional \$20,000 per year for the Chairman of the Compensation Committee, (v) an additional \$9,000 per year for each Compensation Committee member (excluding the Chairman), (vi) an additional \$10,000 per year for the Chairman of the Nominating and Corporate Governance Committee, (vii) an additional \$5,000 per year for the Lead Director (ix) an additional \$10,000 per year for the Chairman of the Mergers and Acquisitions Committee, (x) an additional \$5,000 per year for each Mergers and Acquisitions Committee member (excluding the Chairman) and (xi) an additional \$20,000 per year for the Chairman of the Board.
 Payments under the cash compensation plan are generally paid in equal quarterly installments on the last day of each fiscal quarter.